YOUR GUIDE TO:

 Headers

-When you are ready to edit a header, simply hover over the element and click on the pencil icon.
+When you are ready to edit a Header Content Block, simply hover over the element and click on the pencil icon.

-First, find a textbox you want to edit.
-If you hover over the section, a green box will appear with Text Box on it.
-Click the Pencil icon to edit the text.
+Find the textbox you want to edit.
+Hover over the section, and click the Pencil icon to edit the text.

 Edit the text the way you like.
-When you are done, be sure to click Save Changes.
+When you are done, Save Changes and update.

 🛈 I see text on the front end of my website, but the text block is blank!
 Sometimes the text is colored white.
 In the backend, you won’t be able to see it.
 Simply click into the text editing window and press CTRL+A. This highlights any text so you can see it.